nimit95/Personal-website-2/data/blog/reflection-2023.md

 # Overview

-Another year comes to an end and it is the time to write the yearly review for the blog.
-This has been a tradition for past 2 years, and I am really proud of the way it is still continuing.
+Another year comes to an end and it is the time to write the yearly review for my blog.
+This has been a tradition for past 2 years, and I am really proud of the way it is going.
+Conistency with discpline is the key.
 2023 was a year of emotional learning for me, I learnt so much about myself and my emotions.
+There were so many highs then there were so many lows as well.
 I come out of the year stronger and more resillient.
-Most of the months posed a new emotional challange and me trying to figure solutions to get over them.
-I think the is the age as we grow up, as we become more independent more unique situation starts to pop up.
+Most of the months posed a new emotional challange and me trying to find solutions.
+Late 20s is the age where as we grow to become more independent, we encounter ditinct situations.
 These situations are different from any other seen before and needs a stronger resolve.
 I feel confident coming out of 2023 and I am ready to tackle all the challanges with all the strength I have.

 In the first month of 2023, I got the news of my close friend missing.
 He had been missing since new year's eve and some days later we found his body.
 The whole incident came as a big shock to me that he is not with us anymore.
 He was so young, good heart, gone too soon man.
-This was the hardest pill to swallow. 😢
+This was the hardest pill to swallow at begging of the year. 😢

-On the other hand one of my another very good friend cleared IAS exam.
+On the other hand one of my another very good friend cleared her IAS exam.
+Definitely proud of the way she prepared and cleared one of the toughest exam with perseverance.
+Such are the high and the lows of life.

 Major highlights of the year:-